 Statistically valid sampling and extrapolation can result in significantly larger overpayments for providers while still limiting the costs of review.
 An example adapted from actual sampling and extrapolation work performed by IntegrityM best illustrates this point.
 A statistically valid sample for a provider with just over 10,000 claims consisted of approximately 100 claims.
 Medical review of this sample resulted in an identified overpayment of approximately $6,000.
 When extrapolated to the provider’s universe of claims, the total overpayment to this provider was over $500,000.
 Reviewing only about 1 percent of a provider’s claims allowed for a valid estimate of the full overpayment amount made to the provider.

 Statistically valid sampling and extrapolation can significantly increase the return on investment (ROI) for audits and investigations.
 However, these processes take time and statistical expertise and are often subject to strict guidelines imposed by the Centers for Medicare & Medicaid Services (CMS), state law, or contract agreements.
 Fortunately, IntegrityM has developed a solution that makes statistically valid sampling and extrapolation possible for all organizations.
-GLȲD(Σ)TM is a statistical analysis solution that allows users at all levels to perform efficient, repeatable, and defendable samples and extrapolations.
+GLȲD(Σ)TM is a statistical sampling and extrapolation software that allows users at all levels to perform efficient, repeatable, and defendable samples and extrapolations.
 GLȲD(Σ)TM takes the majority of the manual steps out of the sampling and extrapolation process and performs the complex calculations in just minutes, not hours, which also increases ROI.

 The sampling and extrapolation methodology of GLȲD(Σ)TM is compliant with CMS requirements and meets additional internal standards that IntegrityM has established throughout our years of experience with sampling and extrapolation.
 GLȲD(Σ)TM can also accommodate specific sampling and extrapolation requirements that your organization may face to maximize the time saved.